jpereiranet/contrast-proof/README.md

 You also need the path to an image file, in the test-imgs folder there is an example image

-The papers.csv file has a list of example curves for various Hannemule printing papers.
+The papers.csv file has a list of example curves for various Hahnemuhle printing papers.

 The file process.py only processes the rows of the CSV file as an example.